sampreet-chawla/GA-unit3-w7d4-intro-to-mongoose/README.md

 We can also make some fields required and we can set default values as well.

 Here is a sample Schema, with many options.
-We'll be making a smaller variation of this

 ```js
 const articleSchema = new Schema(
   {